 With the Light Domain Cleric, you’ll unlock the following Channel Divinity Actions at Level 2:

 • Turn Undead – Present your holy symbol and pray.
-Each undead that can see or hear you is forced to spend its turns fleeing from you, until it takes damage.
+Each undead that can see or hear you is Turned, and must spend its turns fleeing from you, until it takes damage.

-Turn Undead is quite a niche spell that you won’t always have use for, but Radiance of the Dawn lets you deal decent damage to all enemies in the area.
-If you get a very good Damage Roll then you’ll be dealing over 20 damage to all enemies who don’t perform a Saving Throw.
+Turn Undead is quite a niche Action that you won’t always have use for, but Radiance of the Dawn lets you deal decent damage to all enemies in the area.
+If you get a very good Damage Roll, then you’ll be dealing over 20 damage to all enemies who don’t perform a Saving Throw.
+This is also great for activating our Radiant Orb equipment, which we’ll explain in the Equipment section of the guide.

 Level 3 – Cleric Build BG3